WhenHub/dev-samples/README.md

 ## Edit - Angular
 Edit and display data using Angular.
 The schedules you see are the ones that are in your WhenHub Profile.
-This example runs on a separate server and port
+This example runs on a separate server and will need to be opened in another tab.

 ![Alt text](/imgs/AngularExample.png?raw=true "Angular Example")